“Of Splendid Ability”

 It’s unknown.
 In their one and only academic year together, he taught four classes in geology.
 She was required to take one science course, and would have had the option of electives in zoology, botany and Winchell’s specialty, geology.
 But his papers do not dwell on his classroom connections with students.
 And no record exists of her class schedule.

 It is known that when Graham graduated, with a bachelor’s of philosophy degree, the Ann Arbor Courier praised her accomplishment.
 “She has proven herself to be a person of unusual intellect, and is entitled to much credit for her perseverance in pushing her way through the university.”

-To Winchell, the notion of an educated Black was preposterous.
+To Winchell, the notion of an educated Black person was preposterous.

 Chapter 7 “An Accomplished Scholar”

 Immediately after commencement, Graham was hired as a teacher at Missouri’s Lincoln Institute (today Lincoln University), a teaching college for Black students founded after the Civil War by Missouri regiments of the United States Colored Infantry.
 She was among the initial appointments of Inman E. Page, the first African American to lead the school and an educator who vowed to hire Black teachers to teach Black students.

 Within a year, she was promoted to matron, in charge of some 60 young women at the Institute.
 “A great revival is now in progress there for the success of which she desires the prayers of our Association,” wrote U-M’s Student Christian Association in 1881.

 After two years in Missouri, Graham was ready for the next chapter of her life.
 She returned to Ann Arbor to marry Ferdinand L. Barnett Jr., the son of a former slave, a graduate of Northwestern University, and a politically active Chicago lawyer.
 The two had known each other for several years, and it’s possible they first met as children; the Barnett family, like the Grahams, had moved from the United States to Windsor, Ontario, when he was a child.